Petition for Immigrant Alien Worker

 With experience in corporate transactions, litigation, and business operations, attorney Luis F. Hess is specially situated to advise potential clients on how to help businesses with their employment immigration requirements.

 With an office in Shenandoah, just north of The Woodlands, Luis Hess represents clients throughout Montgomery County and Harris County, TX.
-Call for a consultation to learn more about how to become a permanent resident for work and employer-based immigration solutions.
+Schedule a consultation with our Shenandoah immigration attorneys and learn how to become a permanent resident for work and employer-based immigration solutions.

 Overview of Legal Permanent Residence Status for Employment